HenryOwenz/ezop/README.md

 - Provider layer: Abstracts cloud provider APIs
 - UI layer: Handles user interaction and workflow

-This design enables easy extension to support multiple cloud providers while maintaining a clean codebase.
+The application follows a modular design pattern that makes it easy to add new cloud services and operations.
+Each service is implemented as a separate module with clear interfaces, allowing for independent development and testing.

 ## Contributing